Skip to content

 How should you act on these metrics?

-Segment by partner and let the data direct your attention.
-The point of measurement is action, not a dashboard:
+Segment by partner and let the data point you where to look.
+The point of measuring is action, not a prettier dashboard:

-- Help mid-tier partners improve with better creative and landing pages before writing them off.
+3. Help mid-tier partners improve with better creative and landing pages before you write them off.

-- Prune partners who've been inactive for a long period to keep your roster meaningful.
+4. Prune partners who've sat inactive for a long stretch, to keep your roster meaningful.

 Clicks and signups feel like progress.
 Profitable, retained revenue is progress.
 Measure the second and the first takes care of itself.